param-eter/identify_the_animal/README.md

 # Hacker Earth - Deep Learning - Identify the Animal

 ## Overview
-This is my model for the beginner deep learning challaege on [Hackerearth](https://www.hackerearth.com/problem/machine-learning/predict-the-energy-used-612632a9-9de79188/).
+This is my model for the beginner deep learning challenge on [Hackerearth](https://www.hackerearth.com/problem/machine-learning/predict-the-energy-used-612632a9-9de79188/).

 The goal is to tag each picture with what animal it contains.